ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST STARTS_WITH -->

 The `TimeoutException` thrown by [withTimeout] is a private subclass of [CancellationException].
-A cancelled coroutine `CancellationException` is a normal reason for coroutine completion, however, using  `withTimeout` right inside the `main` function.
+A cancelled coroutine throwing `CancellationException` is standard when using  `withTimeout` inside `main`.

-Cancellation an exception, all the resources will be closed in a usual way.
-Wrap the code with timeout in `try {...} catch (e: CancellationException) {...}` block for actions on timeout.
+On cancellation exception, all resources will be closed.
+Wrap the timeout in a `try {...} catch (e: CancellationException) {...}` block, to perform actions on timeout.

 ## Composing suspending functions